David Wiggins: Philosophical work

 Wiggins is well known for his work in metaphysics, particularly identity.
 In his Sameness and Substance (Oxford, 1980), he proposed conceptualist realism, a position according to which our conceptual framework maps reality.
 According to philosopher Harold Noonan:

 He has also made an influential contribution to ethics.
 His 2006 book, Ethics.
 Twelve Lectures on the Philosophy of Morality defends a position he calls "moral objectivism".

 He has written widely on other areas including philosophy of language, epistemology, aesthetics and political philosophy.

 A Festschrift, Essays for David Wiggins was published in 1996.

 Legacy

-Wiggins' distinguished pupils include: John McDowell, Derek Parfit, Jonathan Westphal, Timothy Williamson and Cheryl Misak.
+Wiggins' distinguished pupils include: John McDowell, Derek Parfit, Jonathan Westphal, Timothy Williamson, James Anthony Harris, and Cheryl Misak.